CoderDojoPL/coderdojo-org-pl/content/_index.en.md

 ---
-title: "CoderDojo Poland Foundation"
+title: "Volunteering that pays off.
+Become a CoderDojo Mentor."
 description: "You're doing something good – for others and for yourself.
 Join people who want to change the world with technology."
 date: 2025-07-05
 ---

 {{< lead >}}
 CoderDojo is a community of people who want to share their passion for technology.
 We create clubs where children and youth learn programming, electronics, games, or robotics – completely free, in an atmosphere of fun and joy.
+No attendance lists, grades, or forced scenarios – just passion, autonomy, and the "Be Cool!" rule.
 {{< /lead >}}

 {{< alert icon="heart" cardColor="#f3e8ff" iconColor="#7c3aed" >}}